bfemiano/song_plays_workshop_tutorial/Data_Gen.md

 You should see 5 sample rows printout to verify the listeners and spins TSV data joined together correctly with on the fake_listener_id.

-5. The data will go under listeners_parquet and spins_parquet.
-Rename the part files and move to somewhere else.
+5. The data will go under tmp_listeners_parquet and tmp_spins_parquet.

+6. The part files from the tmp parquet locations will get copied to ./data and renamed to 'listeners.snappy.parquet' and 'spins.snappy.parquet'.

 ## What the script does.